Buyer tips

 Don’t Sell Your Connecticut Home On Your Own Just Because It’s a Sellers’ Market

+Don’t Sell Your Connecticut Home On Your Own Just Because It’s a Sellers’ Market.
 In a sellers’ market, some homeowners might be tempted to try to sell their house on their own (known as For Sale By Owner, or FSBO) instead of working with a trusted real estate professional.
-When the inventory of homes for sale is as low as it is today, buyers are eager to snatch up virtually any house that comes to
+When the inventory of homes for sale is as low as it

 Don’t Sell Your Connecticut Home On Your Own Just Because It’s a Sellers’ Market Read More »